Diagrammatics-Web/hpg-lib/README.md

 # Hourglass-Plabic-Graphs

+## Quick TODOs
+- [x] fix vertex label enter, update, exit structure to be more concise
+    - can probably just use `.join()`
+- [x] fix connectedness issue with the face rendering

 ## TODOs
 Large list of tasks in progress and to start:
 - [x] ability to maintain multiple trip permutations